ArielBenz171/cisc3130-spring2020-assignment4/README.md

 a3b.png

 Try to count how many movies came out for each genre each year.
 It may be easier to calculate the number of movies that came out each decade.

-Extra Credit: Data Visualization (1% of final grade) This task can be completed with a plotting library.
-Java few avenues for exploration.
-You may find more open source resources in other programming languages such as JavaScript or Python.

-Visualize the information about movies (or one of the previous assignments if you wish).
-Your task is to come up with a data question that can be answered through visual representation, then figure out how to create that.
-Include both in your assignment submission.
-Please make a note your submission and with your repository on where to find the visualization.
-Charts made through a WYSIWYG interface such as Tableau will not count towards the extra credit.